Sorry Not Sorry (Demi Lovato song): "Sorry Not Sorry" (rock version)

-In January 2022, Lovato held a "funeral" for her pop music ahead of the release of her eighth studio album Holy Fvck in August of that year.
+In January 2022, Lovato held a "funeral" for her pop music ahead of the release of her eighth studio album, Holy Fvck, in August of that year.
 The album, which embraced a heavier rock sound that departed from the pop sound of Lovato's previous releases, was supported by the Holy Fvck Tour.
 The setlist included several rock versions of her older pop songs, including "Sorry Not Sorry".

-On March 24, 2023, Lovato released a rock version of her pop song "Heart Attack" to mark the song's 10th anniversary.
+On March 24, 2023, Lovato released a rock version of her song "Heart Attack" to mark the song's 10th anniversary.
 On May 18, she announced via social media that she would release a rock version of "Cool for the Summer", which was released a week after.
 "Sorry Not Sorry (Rock Version)", which featured a guitar solo from British-American musician Slash, was announced on July 10 and released four days after.
+The stadium rock song was recorded at SuCasa Studios located in Los Angeles, California.
 The updated take on the song offers "powerful new vocals" and new production from Warren "Oak" Felder, Keith "Ten4" Sorrells, and Alex Niceforo.
 Discussing the track, Lovato said: "Slash is an iconic artist who I've been a fan of for years, it's an absolute honour to have such a legend like him on the rock version of 'Sorry Not Sorry'."